 - The way in which we experience the incident – this is the largest “surprise” factor and it might include feelings of guilt towards possible mistakes you may have made, or concerns about your ability to function

 - Managing to go over the disturbing and hard sights

-So keep in mind that the actual event could be more stressful, more demanding and might feel like a “first time experience” even though you went through several trainings before.
+So keep in mind that the actual event could be more stressful, more demanding, and might feel like a “first time experience” even though you went through several pieces of training before.

 What is a real-life extreme event?